realworldocaml/book/en/json.md

 This free-form nature of JSON types is both a blessing and a curse.
-It's very easy to generate JSON values, but code that parses them also has to handling subtle variations in how values are represented.
+It's very easy to generate JSON values, but code that parses them also has to handle subtle variations in how the values are represented.
 For example, what if the `pages` value above is actually represented as a string value of `"450"` instead of an integer?